yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

 ## Limitations

 This is a BETA feature, and is in active development.
 Currently, you can **restore data only**.
-The feature doesn't support metadata; in other words, rolling back past operations such as CREATE, ALTER, TRUNCATE, and DROP TABLE is unsupported.
+The feature doesn't support metadata; in other words, restoring past operations such as CREATE, ALTER, TRUNCATE, and DROP TABLE is unsupported.

 Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
 Some forthcoming features include: